christinalegaki/seip_assignment_1_2026/assignment.md

 ### 1. Resource Enumeration (`kubectl get all -n default`)

-Below is the terminal screenshot showing that all 3 replicas (pods) are successfully `Running` and healthy (`1/1 READY`), along with the active internal `ClusterIP` network mapping port 80 to 3000.
+Below is the terminal screenshot showing that all 3 replicas (pods) are successfully `Running` and healthy (`1/1 READY`), along with the active internal `ClusterIP` network exposing port 80.

 ![Kubectl Get All Terminal Output](screenshots/kubectl_all_proof.png)